History of Native Americans in Baltimore: Early colonization

 Beginning in the 1620s, English settlers from the Colony of Virginia began to trade with the Algonquians, in particular the Piscataway tribe of Southern Maryland.
 Because the northern part of the Chesapeake Bay area had more trees, there were also more beavers.
 The colonists from Virginia traded English cloth and metal tools in exchange for beaver pelts.
 This trade was supported by Lord Baltimore, who felt that more revenue could be gained from taxation of the fur trade than from tobacco farming.
 Lord Baltimore also wanted to maintain friendly relations with the native Algonquians in order to create a buffer from the Susquehannock, an Iroquoian-speaking tribe to the north that was hostile to the English presence.
 In exchange for cooperation with the English colonists, tribes on the Eastern Shore of the United States were given grants from English proprietors that protected their lands.
 The tribes paid for the grants by exchanging beaver belts.

 A number of English fur traders help pay the rents for Native Americans in order to prevent tobacco farmers from driving Native Americans off of their lands.
 Nonetheless, English tobacco farmers gradually acquired more and more land from Native Americans, which hindered Native Americans from moving around freely in search of food.
 While the English had established treaties with Native Americans that protected their rights to "hunting, fowling, crabbing, and fishing", in practice the English did not respect the treaties and Native Americans were eventually moved to reservations.

 In 1642, the Province of Maryland declared war on several Native American groups, including the Susquehannocks.
 The Susquehannocks were armed with guns they had received from Swedish colonists in the settlement of New Sweden.
 The Swedes were friendly with the Susquehannock and wanted to maintain a trading relationship, in addition to wanting to prevent the English from expanding their presence further into Delaware.
 With the assistance of the Swedes, the Susquehannock defeated the English in 1644.
-In 1652, the Susquehannock made peace with the colonists and ceded large tracts of land to the colony.
+On July 5 of 1652, the Susquehannock signed a treaty with the colonists and ceded large tracts of land to the colony.
 The tribe had suffered a recent loss in a war with the Iroquois, and could not maintain two wars at once.
 Because both the Susquehannock and the English considered the Iroquois to be their enemy, they decided to cooperate to prevent Iroquois expansion into their territories.
 This alliance between the Susquehannock and the English lasted for 20 years.
 However, the English badly treated their Susquehannock allies.
 In 1674, the English forced the Susquehannock to relocate to the shores of the Potomac River.